Enjoy the very best of the Mid North Coast in Kempsey New South Wales

 Macleay Valley is also home to some of the most breathtaking natural environments in the world.
 Its coastal attractions are renowned, from the Smoky Cape Lighthouse to the national Surf Reserve.
 You can learn to surf, taking diving course, go fishing, kayak, and more!

 The Hat Head National Park is a place of exceptional beauty, bringing together beaches and sand dunes with rainforest and wetlands.
 It’s perfect for bushwalking or camping with the chance to sleep by the beach or deep in the woods.
 With plenty of walking tracks and a variety of bird species, this is just one of the natural paradises in the Shire.

-Another fantastic spot for a visit is the Arakoon National Park, which is home to the historical Trial Bay Gaol - opened as a public works prison in the 1800s, transformed into a German interment camp during WWI, and now home to a fascinating museum.
+Another fantastic spot to visit in Kempsey New South Wales is the Arakoon National Park, which is home to the historical Trial Bay Gaol - opened as a public works prison in the 1800s, transformed into a German interment camp during WWI, and now home to a fascinating museum.
 The National Park is also the perfect place to picnic, bushwalk or whale watch (in season).